Celebrating Black Trailblazers in Minnesota’s History

 Lou Bellamy

-While participating in theatre in college, Lou Bellamy recognized that many of the roles he played did not adequately portray the experience of black people, largely because they were written from a white perspective.
-As a result, he set out to change the way the back narrative is presented in theatre.
-In 1976, he founded Penumbra Theatre as a way to raise the consciousness of a nation by showing the fullness of black life and challenging the way we see African Americans portrayed in media.
+While participating in theatre in college, Lou Bellamy recognized that many of the roles he played did not adequately portray the experience of black people, mainly because they were written from a white perspective.
+As a result, he set out to change how we present the back narrative in theatre.
+In 1976, Bellamy founded Penumbra Theatre to raise a nation's consciousness by showing the fullness of black life and challenging the way we see African Americans portrayed in media.
 Throughout his 39-year tenure at Penumbra, he established it as one of the preeminent Black Theatres in the United States through productions such as Langston Hughes’ Black Nativity and August Wilson’s Jitney and Fences.

 Alan Page